-When Brooke Astor died in 2007, at the age of 105, the New York Times called her the City’s “First Lady of Philanthropy.”
-As president of the Vincent Astor Foundation from 1959 to 1997, she invested almost $200 million in libraries, museums, hospitals, homeless shelters, and community programs dedicated to giving all New Yorkers a chance for a better home, a better education, and a better life.
+When Brooke Astor died in 2007, at age 103, The New York Times called her the City’s “First Lady of Philanthropy.”
+As president of the Vincent Astor Foundation from 1959 to 1997, she invested nearly $200 million in libraries, museums, hospitals, homeless shelters, and community programs.

-Mrs. Astor was a great reader, and wanted everyone to enjoy reading.
-She understood that reading skills are essential to leading a productive life.
-Therefore, the vast majority of the Astor Fund is being granted through March of 2021 to projects with potential to generate widespread, systemic improvement in reading skills in the early grades among disadvantaged students in New York City.
+Mrs. Astor was a great reader and she understood that reading skills are essential to a productive life.
+She wanted everyone to enjoy reading, and so most of the Astor Fund is being used to improve reading skills in the early grades, particularly among disadvantaged students.

 ASTOR FUND ADVISORS

 In addition to Trust staff Shawn Morehead and Barbara Taveras, who direct the Astor Fund, five experts serve on the advisory panel:

 Over the years, many nonprofits have contributed to the successes of the Brooke Astor Fund for New York City Education.
 With the help of our five-member advisory panel, The Trust has funded a broad range of programs—both established and cutting edge.
 After evaluating the results, our Distribution Committee approves continued support for projects that seem likely to achieve substantial, long-term benefits.

 Over the next two to three years, recent grants will help train at least 2,000 additional teachers in 100 schools, and tens of thousands of young readers will benefit.
 Here’s an overview of some programs that have received Astor grants: